The 5 Best Manual Pole Pruners

 The Silky 179-39 is a professional quality model with a 25-foot reach.
 This is the most expensive model I recommend.
 It is aimed at professionals or homeowners with a lot of trees to care for.

 Some people worry about a pole that offers such a large reach.
 Will it be too heavy?
 Will it be too awkward?
 This pole saw can cut as easily at full-reach as a cheaper model does at half the height.

 - The pole is a rigid aluminum with high-quality construction.
 It weights around eight pounds.
 This is lighter than the average gas or electric pole saw with a far shorter reach.

-- The pole has two separate locking mechanisms to keep from twisting in use: a friction lock of the kind most pruners use, and pins which ensure no movement is possible.
+- They have two separate locking mechanisms to keep from moving up and down: a friction lock of the kind most pruners use, and pins which ensure no movement is possible.

 - The saw blade is unique.
-It has four rows of teeth that clear wood quickly, making it difficult to jam in the wood.
+It has four rows of teeth that clear wood quickly, making it difficult to jam.
 There are also two cutting areas: The lower sickle undercuts a branch to prevent bark tearing back during pruning and injuring a branch.
 The upper sickle cuts the branch.
 Hooks at the ends of the saw prevent the blade from slipping off the branch that it is cutting.

 Best Economy Pole Pruner